rubenwgs/ETH-CS-BA3SE1/Compiler_Design/CompDes_LN_W10.md

 ### 14.5.4 Control-Flow Graphs - Revisited

-For **dataflow analysis,** we us the _control-flow graph_ (CFG) intermediate form.
-Recall that a _basic block_ is a sequence of isntructions such that:
+For **dataflow analysis,** we use the _control-flow graph_ (CFG) intermediate form.
+Recall that a _basic block_ is a sequence of instructions such that:

 - There is a distinguished, labeled entry point (no jumps into the middle of a basic block)
 - There is a (possibly empty) sequence of non-control-flow instructions
-- A block ends with a single control-flow isntruction, such as a jump, branch, return, etc.
+- A block ends with a single control-flow instruction, such as a jump, branch, return, etc.

 A _control-flow graph_ consists of: